harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/ecs/ecs-deployment-tutorial.md

 :::note

-If you are using the OIDC credential type for your AWS connector, also add a trust relationship between this IAM role and your identity provider.
+If you are using the OIDC credential type for your AWS connector, add a trust relationship between the IAM role and your identity provider.
 For information on using OIDC with AWS at Harness, go to [AWS Connector -- Credentials](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference.md#credentials).

 :::